Parallel tree algorithms for AMR and non-standard data access: Abstract

 \section{Abstract}

 We introduce several parallel algorithms operating on a distributed forest of adaptive quadtrees/octrees.
-They are targeted at large-scale applications relying on data layouts that are more complex than required for standard finite elements.
-Such applications appear in various contexts, examples being the $hp$-adaptive discontinuous Galerkin method, element-based particle tracking, and in-situ post-processing and visualization.
-Specifically, we design algorithms to derive an adapted worker forest based on sparse data, to identify owner processes in a top-down search of remote objects, and to allow for variable process counts and per-element data sizes in partitioning and parallel file I/O. We demonstrate the algorithms' usability and performance in the context of a particle tracking example that we scale to 21e9 particles and 64Ki MPI processes on the Juqueen supercomputer.
+They are targeted at large-scale applications relying on data layouts that are more complex than required for standard finite elements, such as $hp$-adaptive Galerkin methods, particle tracking and semi-Lagrangian schemes, and in-situ post-processing and visualization.
+Specifically, we design algorithms to derive an adapted worker forest based on sparse data, to identify owner processes in a top-down search of remote objects, and to allow for variable process counts and per-element data sizes in partitioning and parallel file I/O. We demonstrate the algorithms' usability and performance in the context of a particle tracking example that we scale to 21e9 particles and 64Ki MPI processes on the Juqueen supercomputer, and we describe the construction of a parallel assembly of variably sized spheres in space creating up to 768e9 elements on the Juwels supercomputer.

 \begin{AMS} 65D18, 65M50, 65Y05, 68W10 \end{AMS}